 My first few years in Cali were deep, dark-night-of-the-soul type struggles.
 They also, quite fittingly, became the foundation of a radical transformation that continues.

-I threw myself into my work at the time (as a Behavioral Therapist for children with autism and cognitive diversity) and quickly realized that I was not equipped emotionally or physically to keep up with the quality of service I wanted to give.
+I threw myself into my work at the time (as a Behavioral Therapist for children with autism and learning differences) and quickly realized that I was not equipped emotionally or physically to keep up with the quality of service I wanted to give.
 I continued the therapy I began in college, began weekly yoga and kickboxing classes, and (to combat the loneliness of not knowing anyone) started making art again.